-None of the members of our Compensation Committee is, or was during the Stub Period or the year ended December 31, 2017, an officer or employee of the Company.
+None of the members of our Compensation Committee is, or was during the year ended December 31, 2018, an officer or employee of the Company.
 None of our executive officers currently serves, or in the past year has served, as a member of the Board of Directors or compensation committee of any entity that has one or more executive officers serving on our Board of Directors or Compensation Committee.